HenryMaguire/TLS-code/README.md

 # To do:
 - Try to find the "smoking gun" for needing to use the non-secular treatment.
 E.g does the structure of a manifold and occupation number dictate exactly when secular works?
+- Locate each manifold in the NE_checking.plot_manifold() and plot them a different colour.
 - I still haven't accounted for the resonance effects in the Secular master equation (FRET)
 - Choose a better optical field spectral density which allows the Principal parts to converge for FRET and renormalisation terms.
 - Put all of the globally run code in ME_plotting into an IPython notebook with a full discussion of what's going on.